cj-mills/christianjmills/_posts/2020-11-5-Barracuda-PoseNet-Tutorial-3.md

 ### Create `offsetsLayer` Variable

 We'll go ahead and create a variable for the `float_short_offsets` layer as well since we'll need it later.
-The output from this layer is used to refine the location determined with the heatmap layer.
+The output from this layer is used to refine the estimated key point locations determined with the heatmap layer.

 ![layer_name_variables](\images\barracuda-posenet-tutorial\layer_name_variables.png)